 Games & The Arts

 Pupils regularly achieve honours at rugby, cricket, hockey, netball, cross-country, basketball, sailing, shooting and tennis.
-There is a strong emphasis on music, drama and art; a world-class performing arts centre, The Space, opened in 2010.
+There is a strong emphasis on music, drama and art, and a world-class performing arts centre, The Space.
+Chamber music is a particular strength.

 Pastoral care is provided by a team of tutors and divisional heads, who provide guidance and support to pupils which is in addition to the care pupils receive in the classroom.